-Levi attended The University of New Hampshire where he earned a BS in Environmental Conservation, focusing on sustainable agriculture.
-During his time at UNH, he assisted in managing the UNH Organic Garden, volunteered with PowerShift, and was apart of the New Hampshire Outing Club.
-In his final semester he studied abroad in New Zealand with the EcoQuest Program studying ecology, land management, and environmental policy.
-Levi’s capstone project at UNH focused on conducting an assessment of a conservation easement on Tuckaway Farm in Lee, NH, and his final project in New Zealand involved developing a place-based learning module for a local primary school in Kaiaua, New Zealand.
+Levi attended The University of New Hampshire where he earned a BS in Environmental Conservation, focusing on policy and sustainable agriculture, and later earned his MBA in Sustainability at Antioch University New England.
+During his time at UNH, Levi assisted in managing the UNH Organic Garden and was an active member of PowerShift.
+He studied abroad in New Zealand with the EcoQuest Program studying ecology, land management, and environmental policy.
+For his capstone project at UNH, Levi conducted an assessment of a conservation easement on Tuckaway Farm in Lee, NH.
+In New Zealand, Levi also developed a place-based learning module for a local primary school in Kaiaua, New Zealand concentrating on regional aquaculture.

-Upon arrival to the US, Levi worked as a farm manager for an organic farm.
-He later became a Sushi Chef and worked to improve the sustainability of the restaurant by creating relationships with local farms, sourcing fish from independent fishermen in sustainable fisheries, and educating customers and community members on the importance of sustainability.
-Levi then decided to attend Antioch University New England where he earned his MBA in Sustainability.
-Among many projects, he worked with the City of Keene to assess the feasibility of a recaptured methane fueled aquaponic greenhouse, and worked as a marketing consultant for a local chain restaurant.
-For his final practicum project, Levi created a research project that identified the most common sustainability challenges faced by higher education institutions, and identified solutions to overcome these challenges.
+While earning his MBA, Levi worked with the City of Keene to assess the feasibility of a recaptured methane fueled aquaponic greenhouse and worked as a marketing consultant for a local chain restaurant, among other projects.
+For his final practicum, Levi created a research project that identified the most common sustainability challenges faced by higher education institutions and identified solutions to overcome these challenges.
 He developed a campus program aimed at increasing the involvement of faculty, staff, and administration in campus sustainability initiatives.

 Rachel recently graduated with a Bachelor's in Environmental Science from Allegheny College.
 As a student she shaped her studies, activities, and lifestyle to support and lead Allegheny in reaching its goal of sustainability and carbon neutrality by 2020.
 As the Director of Sustainability for Student Government she was able to create a coordinating committee for all parties involved and concerned by sustainability initiatives, including Residence Life, Dining Services, Facilities, Faculty members, and representatives from student groups on campus.
 The group worked together, therefore reducing overlapping efforts and streamlining communication between parties.